 The way that we think about the workplace is changing, and now there are more offices than ever who are taking the decision to use partitions rather than putting walls in place.
-There are a number of reasons that this could be a good choice, and we have put together a list of some of the key benefits that you should think about.
+There are a number of reasons that it could be a good choice, and we have put together a list of some of the key benefits of office partitions that you should think about.

 Make the most of any natural light

 If you have walls in your office, then unless you are on the outside of the building, you won’t have any kind of natural light in the room.
 This can have a negative effect on the room as a whole, so it is worth thinking about having glass office partitions – as these can allow you to make the most of the natural light from the outside of the office.
 This can make the space you’re in feel much more open, and will make a good first impression on anyone who may want to visit your office; and this can mean great things for the future of your business.